getyoti/web-fcm-demo/README.md

 The information required to fill the `ENDPOINT` variable can be found [here](https://developers.yoti.com/age-estimation/integration-guide).
 The `BASE_URL` (base URL for the service to be requested) is set in the `.env` file (check the value to fill the `ENDPOINT` field).

+In the `clientSdkId` field in the [FaceCapture component](https://github.com/getyoti/web-fcm-demo/blob/04738a2a43258594872c28b6bced669c6789ad49/src/App.js#L117) you must set the same `sdk_id` as the one in the env.local.

 ## Run locally

 This demo was designed to be run locally.
 To get started, follow the below steps in the root directory: